coltonpark5/api-docs/README.md

 # api-docs
-Documentation for the eRezLife public integration APIs.
+HELLO WORLD documentation for the eRezLife public integration APIs.